MichailZyusko/interview-preparation/Interview questions.md

         11. How to improve the performance of SQL queries.
         12. CAP theorem.
         13. Types of joins in SQL.
+        14. How can you optimize a slow SQL query (as far as I remember, in PostgreSQL there is a special command to analyze the query)?
     - NoSQL
         1. How did you use MongoDB on your last project?
 Did you write complex queries?
         2. Did you keep the relations in the schema or embed documents in MongoDB?